xli1224/stephenmcd.github.com/_posts/tumblr/2009-10-20-dynamic-django-deployment.md

 ---
 layout: post
-title: "Dynamic Django Deployment"
+title: Dynamic Django Deployment
+tags:
+- django
+- python
 ---
 Lately I've noticed people posting various different takes on making the default Django settings a lot more dynamic.
 The development and deployment requirements for the projects I work on tend to be far from straight-forward